matthewbeta/matthew-jackson.com/_posts/2018-04-26-css-angles-with-gcse-trigonometry.md

 ![Photo showing the unknown values and known 8° angle of the triangle slice we need to 'clip' from our image']({{ "/assets/angle-problem.jpg" | absolute_url }})

-One thing I can know though, is the aspect ratio of the image.
+One thing we can know though, is the aspect ratio of the image.
 For example the image we've been using is *16:9*.
 Therefore we could add those measurements in and see if it helps us.
 As the clip-path will be in percent, we can scale it all up after.

 ![Photo showing the 16 x value, 9 y value and known 8° angle of the triangle slice we need to 'clip' from our image']({{ "/assets/angle-closer.jpg" | absolute_url }})

-Now I have a triangle where I know 1 side (16 width) and one angle (8°).
-Digging out my old maths textbooks, I can confirm that I need to use some GCSE trigonometry.
+Now we have a triangle where we know 1 side (16 width) and one angle (8°).
+Digging out my old maths textbooks, I can confirm that we need to use some GCSE trigonometry.
 To be specific, the phrase [`SOH CAH TOA`](https://www.mathsisfun.com/algebra/sohcahtoa.html).

-Effectively, this is mneumonic to remember the 3 means of working out the sides of a triangle, based on the information you have.
+Effectively, this is mnemonic to remember the 3 ways of working out the sides of a triangle, based on the information you have.
 We have the *Opposite* angle (8°) or *O*, the *Adjacent* side (16 wide) or *A*.
 O and A means we need to use *T* (Tan).
 Using the formula `Tangent = Opposite / Adjacent` (TOA).
 Algebra time...

 ![Photo showing the formula Tangent = Opposite / Adjacent with values applied and then the equasion being simplified to its result revealing the 3rd missing side of the triangle as 2.248653355238256]({{ "/assets/algebra.png" | absolute_url }})

-That shows thew other unknown side of our triangle is 2.248653355238256 in length.
+That shows the other unknown side of our triangle is 2.248653355238256 in length.
 This doesn't solve our clip-path issue by itself.
 First we need to get this as a percentage of the whole length of the vertical side (9).

-So, to work out the top angle, we need to deivide this by and multiply it by 100%:
+So, to work out the top angle, we need to divide this by 9 and multiply it by 100%:

 ````
 tan(8deg) * 16 / 9 * 100%